Home > Statement on Risk Management and Internal Control

-The key elements of the Group’s internal control system described below are relevant across the Group to provide for continuous assurance to the Management and the Board:
+The key elements of the Group’s internal control system as described below are relevant across the Group to provide for continuous assurance to the Management and the Board:

 - limits of authority and responsibility

-Formally defined and documented lines of responsibility and delegation of authority has been established through the relevant charters/terms of reference, organisational structures and appropriate authority limits.
+Formally defined and documented lines of responsibility and delegation of authority have been established through the relevant charters/terms of reference, organisational structures and appropriate authority limits.
 Hierarchical reporting is also in place to enhance the Group’s ability to achieve its strategies and operational objectives as well as provide for documented and auditable trail of accountability;

 - planning, monitoring, reporting and safeguarding

-- - Performance Coordinating Team (“PCT”) comprising Senior Management from each business segment who reviews operational and financial Key Performance Indicators of their respective business segments and reports to the EXCO quarterly in order to assist EXCO in discharging their oversight role on the Group’s activities;
+- - Performance Coordinating Team (“PCT”) comprising Management from each business segment reviews operational and financial Key Performance Indicators of their respective business segments and reports to the EXCO quarterly in order to assist EXCO in discharging their oversight role on the Group’s activities;

-- - information, which includes quarterly reports covering all key financial and operational indicators, is provided to key Management for monitoring of performance against budget and actions to be taken, where necessary; and
+- - information, which includes quarterly reports covering all key financial and operational indicators, is provided to Management for monitoring of performance against budget and actions to be taken, where necessary; and

 REVIEW OF THIS STATEMENT BY EXTERNAL AUDITORS